Icelandic Sheepdog: History

 The breed was definitively accepted by the Fédération Cynologique Internationale in 1972, and was recognised by the American Kennel Club in 2010.

 In 2015, registrations in the Nordic countries were: 137 in Iceland; 100 in Denmark; 44 in Finland; 35 in Norway; and 76 in Sweden.
 In 2022 the total number registered world-wide was approximately 5000.

 Characteristics

 It is a muscular and hardy dog, and moves with ease over the rough terrain of rural Iceland.
 Weights are commonly in the range 9–14 kg, with heights at the withers of about 45 cm for dogs and a few centimetres less for bitches.
 The coat is thick and provides good protection from the weather; there are two distinct types: short-haired and long-haired.
-It may be tan or fawn, ranging from cream-colour to a reddish brown; or black, chocolate-brown or grey.
-White markings, often extensive, occur with all colours; tan and grey animals may have a black mask.
+It may be light, tan or fawn, ranging from milky-white, cream-colour to a reddish brown; or black, chocolate-brown or grey.
+White and light markings, often extensive, occur with all colours; light, tan and grey animals may have a black mask.
 Dogs may be expected to live for some twelve to fifteen years.